ad-aures/castopod/docs/src/contributing/setup-development.md

    > The VSCode window will reload inside the dev container.
 Expect several
    > minutes during first load as it is building all necessary services.

-   **Note**: The dev container will start by running Castopod Host's php server.
+   **Note**: The dev container will start by running Castopod's php server.
    During development, you will have to start [Vite](https://vitejs.dev)'s dev server for compiling the typescript code and styles: